 The area also includes the notorious prison that has now been turned into an incredibly cool boutique hostel.
 The prison was built in 1882 and was used for a 100 years before it was abandoned.
 In 2003 the newly refurbished prison opened its doors as the Celica Hostel.
 Find out more about this amazing hostel in a separate post.

 Whatever you do don’t miss visiting this quirky, vibrant part of town.
 It’s like nothing else I have ever seen!
-I was completely taken by surprise but I was also fascinated by the expressive art.
+To say nothing of the fact that I was completely taken by surprise, but I was also fascinated by the expressive art.
 Why not explore it and decide for yourself if it is street art or graffiti?